AFLucas-UOM/ARI2131-AI-Driven-Early-Detection-System-for-Dyslexia-and-ADHD/README.md

 ## Acknowledgments

-This project was developed as part of an academic assignment, as part of the `ARI2131` course at the `University of Malta`.
+This project was developed as part of an academic assignment.
+Unit: `ARI2131` at the `University of Malta`.

 ## Contact